henkka14/drive-data-reader/README.md

-# drive_data_reader
+# Data Reader for AC Drive
-Reads drive data and displays it in browser.
+Application that reads data from AC drive given by its parameters and displays it in browser.